Toni Collette: Style and influences

-In an analysis of Collette's acting style, Rilla Kingston compared her to character actress Thelma Ritter who was widely critically acclaimed for her supporting roles, and repeatedly typecast as the female comic second.
+In an analysis of Collette's acting style, Rilla Kingston compared her to character actress Thelma Ritter who was widely praised for her supporting roles, and repeatedly typecast as the female comic second.
 Kingston took note of her use of physicality to convey her characters' emotions as in Emma and United States of Tara.
 She remarked that Collette's acting method references the components of Stanislavski's System of Acting.
 In studying her typecasting as mothers, Kingston wrote, "[Collette] selectively chooses roles of women and mothers which she can portray in ways that are multidimensional and different from another."
 She also wrote that the actor makes conscious efforts to break from the typecasting, with leading roles in films like Miss You Already and Lucky Them.
 At the end of her analysis, Kingston concluded, "Collette truly is a chameleon in both the versatility of her acting style and in the kind of roles she is willing to approach with a physicality-based method."

-Collette is particularly known for her expressive and highly malleable face, her ability to convey emotions and messages without dialogue, distinctive versatility, physical transformations and accents.
-Collette's versatility as a performer is unique in that despite playing a wide range of characters with vastly different personalities and nuances they're usually portrayed through the medium of a mother character and they often deal with issues relating to motherhood.

 Personal life

+Relationships

+Collette dated her Velvet Goldmine co-star, Jonathan Rhys Meyers, for about a year (c.
+1997) before ending their relationship and described it as "hedonistic, drunken and probably dangerous".
+She met musician Dave Galafassi at a 2002 album launch for his then-band Gelbison.
+The couple married in a traditional Buddhist ceremony on 11 January 2003.
+The couple have two children.
+She has said that she is an avid camper and enjoys meditating.
+They lived in Sydney in the 2000s before moving to Los Angeles.
+The family returned to Sydney in 2019.
+On 7 December 2022, Collette announced that she and Galafassi were divorcing.

+Health

-In her twenties she found it difficult to adapt to being in the media spotlight and, as a result, struggled with bulimia and panic attacks.
-The panic attacks lasted eight months; she described having pains in her chest, blurred vision and profuse sweating.
+In her 20s, she found it difficult to adapt to being in the media spotlight and as a result, struggled with bulimia and panic attacks.
+The panic attacks lasted eight months, during which she described having pains in her chest, blurred vision and profuse sweating.
 During this period she travelled extensively, shaved her head five times (once for a film role) and bought a flat in Brixton, London.
 Her aim was to "explore different ideas and just look at life and try to understand it."
-She left the Brixton flat after a few months because she saw a man "getting his head bashed in with a pole 30 metres away."
+She left the Brixton flat after a few months because she saw a man "getting his head bashed in with a pole 30 metres away".